 One of The University’s key objectives is to be socially responsible; to engage with our community, to add value and inspire young minds.
 This extends to West Cumbria through the Dalton Cumbrian Facility’s programme of placements and outreach activity.

-Undergraduate summer projects
+Undergraduate summer projects ***APPLICATIONS NOW CLOSED FOR 2018***

-Students are invited to apply for specific projects, usually advertised in early spring.
 Selection is based on a range of criteria, usually including but not limited to:

 - Best fit between the student’s interest, experience and projects available

-- Performance to date on degree programme
+- Performance to date on degree programme or in sixth form

 - The right soft skills and transferable skills to work effectively in our research environment